 - You’re buying a small canopy.
 As canopy size decreases your opening speeds will increase.
 Consider going with F-111.

 - You’re really hard on your gear, and/or love to land next to sharp objects and cacti.
 Does your canopy regularly lay down in sharp bushes, or over fences, or on top of porcupine families when you land?
 Consider F-111.

 - You’re OCD about keeping your gear neat, clean, and meticulously maintained.
 Go ahead and get UL.
-You deserve it, and we’d expect you to get an even longer service life out of your lightweight canopy than you would from F-111.
+You deserve it, and we’d expect you to get the same service life out of your lightweight canopy that you would from F-111.